mutaimwiti/php-ioc-container/README.md

-# IOC Container
+# IoC Container
-A simple IOC container in PHP
+A simple IoC container in PHP inspired by Laravel's service container